 The Droid 4 root ("Motofail") should work on all Gingerbread Motorola devices that I know of.
 The just-released XYBoard root ("XYZ") should root all Gingerbread and Honeycomb Motorola devices.

 Over the past 2 days, I've been watching a thread over at MDW that showcased a rooted Motorola XYBOARD tablet but instructed us to wait a few days for the root method to be released.
 Root was achieved by none other than Dan Rosenberg, the ninja from vulnfactory.org, who has been serving multiple root methods for previously unrootable devices left and right.

 Good news, everyone [of you five fine gentlemen in the corner who own a XYBOARD] - as of this morning, we have the root files.
-The procedure, which can be performed using Windows or Linux, is very simple, and all the files you need are packaged into a single zip file.
 Read More

 Update: You can download a batch script to root your DROID 4 now (you'll need to have USB debugging and Unknown Sources enabled in the Application settings menu).
 Find the file on this page, and if you can spare it, take the time to donate to Dan Rosenberg for finding the exploit.
 All proceeds will go directly to charity, in this case, the American Red Cross.

 Widely known and respected security researcher Dan Rosenberg has evidently uncovered a root method for the Droid 4, in addition to a universal Motorola root method.
 Read More